loganditterline/loganditterline.github.io/docs/home.markdown

 # Hello!

 Welcome to my portfolio!
-On this site you'll find a log of my previous experiences as well as past projects I have developed personally.
+On this site you'll find a history of my previous experiences as well as past projects I have developed personally.
+I'm currently a senior at the University of Texas at Austin, slated to graduated in December 2023.
+I am primarily interested in backend development but also have experience in frontend development.